 "When Words Fail" is his first instrumental album and features several songs that were used in various indie films as well as a series of 4 songs sprinkled throughout the album based on the book "Thr3e" by Ted Dekker.
 This album is available on Amazon as well as iTunes, and everywhere digital music is sold.

 "Peaceful Moments" was written on special request from Gregg's wife, who wanted some spa / relaxing music.
 Utilizing many sounds of nature, this is a very peaceful, relaxing album and is actually used in a local spa, whose clients love the music.

 "Intricately Woven" is a two disc Epic album that Gregg wrote in response to COVID 19.
 The first disc is based on Psalm 119 and tends to be a bit more relaxing, while the second disc focuses on creation and creativity and tends to be more upbeat.
 Fans of Mannheim Steamroller, Trans-Siberian Orchestra and David Gilmore are sure to find this album to be a perfect fit for their music library.
 This album can be found on Amazon, iTunes, and everywhere digital music is sold.
 The Physical CD as well as a digital download can also be purchased from my Bandcamp page.

-"Reflections - A Story With No Words" is the next instrumental album to release with a targeted October 2021 release date.
-The album contains 12 songs and is almost 61 minutes long.
+"Reflections - A Story With No Words" The album contains 12 songs and is almost 61 minutes long.
 While this album is considered a quiet music album, it's not your standard new age album that has no melody or hooks.
 Each song flows into the next as a continuous mix that tells a story that you can write in your own imagination.
 This album can be found everywhere digital music is sold, including Bandcamp, where you can also buy the CD.

 My instrumental music can also be found on my Bandcamp page.
 Follow me on Bandcamp